starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

     --parameters "./_output/azure-k8s-dev/azuredeploy.parameters.json"
 ```

 This command should run for approximately 10 to 15 minutes.
-When the command completes, you should get back a very long list of output which I have ommitted here as its too long.
+When the command completes, you should get back a very long list of output which I have ommitted from here due to its length.
 It's much easier to track and verify the deployment succeeded in the [Azure Portal](https://portal.azure.com) in the **azure-k8s-dev** Resource Group.

-## Verify connectivity to the Kubernetes Cluster
+## Connect to the Kubernetes Cluster

-In order to verify connectivity to the K8s Cluster, we have to let kubectl which kubeconfig file to use.
+In order to connect to the K8s Cluster, we have to point kubectl to the kubeconfig file to use.
 Run the following command to set the location of the kubeconfig file; because we deployed the K8s cluster in Western Europe, we are pointing to the respective kubeconfig file.

 ```bash
 export KUBECONFIG=~/_output/azure-k8s-dev/kubeconfig/kubeconfig.westeurope.json